holgerlembke/ResXResourceManagerPF/README.md

 # Move Strings to Resouce

-## Repeat A: Select the text that needs translation.
+## Repeat A: In xaml select the text that needs translation.
 Include the quotes!

 ![alt text](img/resx7.png)